-As well as the sunroof, there is a sliding sunshade which you can adjust to let in light with the roof closed, or to block out light entirely.
-The sunshade automatically opens as you open the sunroof.
+As well as the moonroof, there is a sliding sunshade which you can adjust to let in light with the roof closed, or to block out light entirely.
+The sunshade automatically opens as you open the moonroof.

-If the Sunroof Won't Close
+If the Moonroof Won't Close

-The sunroof can be closed manually, if the control switch will not close it.
+The moonroof can be closed manually, if the control switch will not close it.

-- 1. Remove the round plug near the rear center of the headliner. - 2.
-Insert the sunroof wrench (from the tool kit) into the socket. - Turn the wrench until the sunroof seats in the closed position. - 4.
+- 1. Remove the round plug near the rear center of the headliner. - Insert the moonroof wrench (from the tool kit) into the socket. - Turn the wrench until the moonroof seats in the closed position. - 4.
 Replace the plug.